A Review of Searches for Evidence of Tachyons: Evidence for the model

 Additional evidence for the existence for one of the $m^2>0$ neutrino masses comes from work by Mohapatra and Sciama.
 In a 1998 unpublished manuscript~\citep{Mohapatra1998} these physicists build on earlier work by Sciama~\citep{Sciama1993}.
 They noted that the interstellar medium of the Milky Way galaxy is known to contain ionized hydrogen gas with properties which seem to defy common astrophysical explanations, and that the same is true for other galaxies.
 They therefore proposed that relic neutrinos which are supposed to pervade the cosmic background could explain the observed diffuse ionization if they had a mass of 27.4 eV and decayed into a lighter neutrino ($\nu_L$) plus a photon: $\nu\rightarrow \nu_L + \gamma$ with a lifetime $10^{22}$ sec.
 In that case the photons would have an energy of 13.7 eV and could provide enough ionizing photons to produce the observed diffuse ionization.

 Since 1998, the puzzle of the observed diffuse ionization in the galaxy remains unexplained by conventional mechanisms.
-Thus, for example, Phan, Morlino and Gabici~\citep{Phan2018} have noted that, while cosmic rays are usually assumed to be the main ionization agent for the interior of molecular clouds, where UVand X-ray photons cannot penetrate, a calculation of the amount of ionization produced by cosmic rays is more than ten times less than what is observed.
-Mohapatra and Sciama's inferred neutrino mass for the sterile neutrinos in the galaxy is, of course, consistent with the mass that Cowsik found ($m_2=24\pm 7$) eV from his analysis of the SN 1987A data, although it is slightly too high to match the mass I had used in developing the $3+3$ model derived from that same data, owing to my very likely too small error bar on $m_2=21.4\pm 1.2 eV.$
+Thus, for example, Phan, Morlino and Gabici~\citep{Phan2018} have noted that, while cosmic rays are usually assumed to be the main ionization agent for the interior of molecular clouds, where UV and X-ray photons cannot penetrate, a calculation of the amount of ionization produced by cosmic rays is more than ten times less than what is observed.
+Mohapatra and Sciama's inferred neutrino mass for the sterile neutrinos in the galaxy is, of course, consistent with the mass that Cowsik found ($m_2=24\pm 7$) eV from his analysis of the SN 1987A data, although it is slightly too high to match the mass I had used in developing the $3+3$ model derived from that same data, owing to my too small error bar on $m_2=21.4\pm 1.2 eV.$ The support for the $3+3$ model provided by the unexplained diffuse ionization in the galaxy has not been noted previously.

 One further place where evidence for the presence of the two $m^2>0$ masses in the $3+3$ model might be found would be in oscillation data where one might look for oscillations corresponding to $dm^2=21.4^2-4.0^2\sim 450 eV^2.$ As is well known, neutrino oscillations corresponding to a particular $dm^2$ result in a variation in probability of neutrino appearance or disappearance of the form: